resurfaceio/containers/helm/resurfaceio/resurface/README.md

   workers: 3
 ```

+Iceberg integration can be configured in the **iceberg** section.
+In this mode, data will automatically be pushed to a given object storage server using the Apache Iceberg table format.
+This can increase storage capacity at least 10x with next to no performance impact.
+The configured object storage can be an external service such as AWS S3, or it can be hosted in the same Kubernetes cluster using MinIO.
+A valid license must be provided in order to enable an Iceberg integration succesfully.
+At the moment, downgrades from an iceberg deployment to a non-iceberg deployment are not supported.

+- **iceberg.enabled**: boolean.
+If set to `true`, all StatefulSet instances will be upgraded to use `resurface-iceberg` images.
+These contain all the requirements and configuration necessary to automatically push data to and query data from the configured object storage.
+Defaults to `false`.

+- The **iceberg.s3** subsection corresponds to the configuration for the AWS S3 object storage service.
+  - **iceberg.s3.enabled**: If set to `true`, AWS S3 object storage will be used to store Iceberg data and metadata files.
+It is important to ntoe that MinIO and AWS S3 iceberg deployments are mutually exclusive.
+Defaults to `false`.
+  - **iceberg.s3.bucketname**: string.
+Unique name for the S3 bucket where data will be written to.
+  - **iceberg.s3.aws**: nested subsection where the configuration for the AWS account that owns the S3 bucket can be found. ]
+  - **iceberg.s3.aws.region**: string.
+AWS region where S3 bucket was created in.
+Required only if **iceberg.s3.enabled** is set to `true`.
+  - **iceberg.s3.aws.accesskey**: string.
+AWS Credentials.
+It is **not** recommended to pass the AWS credentials as helm values, and instead create a kubernetes secret object manually named **resurface-s3-creds** with the corresponding key-value pairs.
+Required only if **iceberg.s3.enabled** is set to `true` and the **resurface-s3-creds** secret does not exist.
+  - **iceberg.s3.aws.secretkey**: string.
+AWS Credentials.
+It is **not** recommended to pass AWS credentials as helm values, and instead create a kubernetes secret object manually named **resurface-s3-creds** with the corresponding key-value pairs.
+Required only if **iceberg.s3.enabled** is set to `true` and the **resurface-s3-creds** secret does not exist.

+- The **iceberg.config** subsection contains configuration specific to Iceberg.
+  - **iceberg.config.format**: string.
+File format used for Iceberg data file storage.
+It can be either `'PARQUET'`, `'ORC'` or `'AVRO'` format.
+Defaults to `'ORC'`.
+  - **iceberg.config.codec**: string.
+Codec used for compression of Iceberg data files.
+It can be either `'ZSTD'`, `'LZ4'`, `'SNAPPY'`, or `'GZIP'`.
+Defaults to `'ZSTD'`.
+  - **iceberg.config.millis**: integer.
+Sleep between Iceberg polling cycles, in milliseconds.
+Defaults to `20000`.

+The **minio** section corresponds to values passed to the `minio-official/minio` subchart.
+For more detailed information on all the values that can be set for this chart, please visit: https://artifacthub.io/packages/helm/minio-official/minio
+  - **minio.enabled**: If set to `true`, MinIO subchart will be deployed.
+It is important to note that MinIO and AWS S3 iceberg deployments are mutually exclusive.
+Defaults to `false`.
+  - **minio.rootUser**: string.
+It is **not** recommended to pass credentials as helm values, and instead create a kubernetes secret object manually named **resurface-s3-creds** with the corresponding key-value pairs.
+Required only if **minio.enabled** is set to `true` and the **resurface-s3-creds** secret does not exist.
+  - **minio.rootPassword**: string.
+It is **not** recommended to pass credentials as helm values, and instead create a kubernetes secret object manually named **resurface-s3-creds** with the corresponding key-value pairs.
+Required only if **minio.enabled** is set to `true` and the **resurface-s3-creds** secret does not exist.
+  - **minio.mode**: string.
+MinIO [deployment topology](https://min.io/docs/minio/linux/operations/installation.html#install-and-deploy-minio).
+It can be either `'standalone'` or `'distributed'`.
+Defaults to `'distributed'`.
+  - **minio.replicas**: integer.
+Number of MinIO instances.
+Defaults to `4`.
+  - **minio.persistence.size**: string.
+Persistent volume size for each MinIO instance.
+Defaults to `'500Gi`.
+  - **minio.resources.requests.memory**: string.
+Volatile memory request for each MinIO instance.
+Defaults to `'16Gi`.
+  - **minio.buckets**: Sequence of buckets to create after server has been initialized.
+For each bucket, a **name** must be specified.
+This string defaults to `'iceberg.resurface'`.
+  - **minio.service**: Kubernetes service that exposes MinIO API.
+    - **minio.service.type**: string.
+Defaults to `'ClusterIP'`.
+    - **minio.service.port**: integer.
+Defaults to `9000`.
+  - **minio.consoleService**: Kubernetes service that exposes MinIO web console.
+    - **minio.consoleService.type**: string.
+Defaults to `'ClusterIP'`.
+    - **minio.consoleService.port**: integer.
+Defaults to `9001`.

 The **custom** section holds the values for fields that can be overriden in any default configuration.
 None of its fields are required.
 The following fields can be found nested in this section:

 - The **custom.service** subsection is where the configuration for both the internal service resources can be found.